 Although SEO is a complicated topic, here are some basics you should know about improving SEO, no matter your budget.

 Every single month, ya’ll.

-“Google said in their most recent hangout on the topic that they want to see content-rich, relevant, websites, and they don’t want to see people trying to skirt the system by paying for better SEO!”
+“Google said in their most recent hangout on the topic they want to see content-rich, relevant websites, and they don’t want to see people trying to skirt the system by paying for better SEO!”

 What is SEO anyway?

-You might be wondering, what on earth is SEO?
+You might wonder, what on earth is SEO?

 SEO stands for Search Engine Optimization.

-Basically, it means optimizing your website to be better noticed by the search engines, and thus rank higher when someone Googles keywords relating to your website.
+Basically, it means optimizing your website so search engines notice it.
+And thus rank higher when someone Googles keywords relating to your website.
 I discussed keywords for your website in more detail in another article on the topic here.